“FLOATING” IS WIDELY USED

 Many repairers ( and many modern manufactures ) install saxophone pads by a method called “floating” (float padding).
 “Floating” is to make a layer of shellac on a key cup and float a pad on it.
 A large amount of shellac is used to fulfill the space between the key cup and the pad.
 Repairers can adjust the inclination of pads easily, so the method is widely used.

 I think that “floating” has a serious defect.
-It cancel the function of sax resonators, and it makes the tone of the saxophone thin.
+It cancel the function of sax resonators, and it makes the tone thin.

 Resonators are objects that vibrate in response to other vibrations.
 So resonators must be elastic.
-The sound board of the piano and violin, the resonator of the “resonator guitar”, the microphone diaphragm, all resonators are elastic.
+The sound board of the piano and violin and guitar, the resonator of the “resonator guitar”, the microphone diaphragm, all resonators are elastic.

 King, Martin, Selmer, Conn….. many old manufacturers used a small amount of shellac to attach pads.
 It was to make a space between the pad and the key cup.
 (It seems that Selmer still installs pads in this way.)